Resident visa for entrepreneur

 - A proposal for an entrepreneur venture in Taiwan that has been approved by the Taiwanese government.

-If you have invested has invested at least NT$1 million in the enterprise:
+If you have invested at least NT$1 million in the enterprise:

 - An investment authorization letter, and a letter confirming the amount of investment, issued by the government agency responsible for approving foreign investment (or another agency commissioned to undertake this task on its behalf).

 - The corporate registration document (or document confirming amendment thereof) or permit allowing establishment of a foreign-owned company (or document confirming amendment thereof).